Close

 The costs and additional fees associated with the purchase of the property in Dubai are given below:

-DLD Fees
+DLD Fee

 Registration Fees